evennia/evennia/docs/source/Concepts/Models.md

 ## Using the `SharedMemoryModel` parent

-Evennia doesn't base most of its models on the raw `django.db.models` but on the Evennia base model `evennia.utils.idmapper.models.SharedMemoryModel`.
+Evennia doesn't base most of its models on the raw `django.db.models.Model` but on the Evennia base model `evennia.utils.idmapper.models.SharedMemoryModel`.
 There are two main reasons for this:

 1. Ease of updating fields without having to explicitly call `save()`
 2. On-object memory persistence and database caching